lammps/lammps/doc/src/fix_surface_local.rst

 """""""""""

 Enable granular surfaces to be used as boundary conditions on particles in a granular simulation.
-Granular surfaces are defined by a set of triangles (for 3d models) or a set of line segments (for 2d models).
+Granular surfaces are defined as a set of triangles (for 3d models) or a set of line segments (for 2d models).

-The :doc:`Howto granular surfaces <Howto_granular_surfaces>` doc page gives an overview of granular surfaces of two types, *global* and *local*.
+The :doc:`Howto granular surfaces <Howto_granular_surfaces>` doc page gives an overview of granular surfaces of two types, *global* and *local*, and gives guidelines for how they should be defined.

 This command must be used for models with *local* surfaces.
 The :doc:`fix surface/global <fix_surface_global>` command must be
 used for models with *global* surfaces.
+As explained on the :doc:`Howto granular surfaces <Howto_granular_surfaces>` doc page, *local* surfaces should typically use triangles/lines whose size is no more than a few times larger than the spherical particles used in a granular model.
+There can be as many of them as needed to describe the physical surfaces at high resolution.

 *Local* triangles or line segments are distributed across processors in the same manner as particles, based on which processor's sub-domain